Dhaalu Atoll: History

 Some of the islands in this atoll have remains from the Buddhist period, but none of them have been properly excavated yet.
 Mysterious mounds known as hawittas are as well as a copperplate found in Kudahuvadhu.
 The old mosque of Kudahuvadhoo possesses some of the finest masonry in the country.

 Opened to tourism in 1998, the atoll has become a popular location for scuba diving.

 Gemendhoo was abandoned after the Boxing Day tsunamis destroyed the buildings.

 Rinbudhoo was also badly hit by the tsunami and half of the population were migrated to thulusdhoo.
 It is said Rinbudhoo was one of the islands having the highest density of population back in the early days. but now its just the opposite.
 The Island has an almost 300 years old masjid built with curved stones.

 Tourism

 Dhaalu Atoll is home to several luxury tourist resorts including St Regis Vommuli Maldives, Niyama Private Islands Maldives, Kandima Maldives, Angsana Velavaru, Vilu Reef, and Aaaveee.
 Several other resorts are under development.

 One of the most prominent lifestyle resorts in the atoll is Kandima Maldives, known for its wide range of activities and modern design.
 Opened in 2017, the resort spans nearly 3 kilometres and offers 270 rooms, making it one of the largest in the Maldives.
+The resort recently expanded its leisure facilities with the launch of Fast Track on 15 November 2024, which serves as the Maldives' first professional-grade asphalt e-go-kart circuit, featuring a 500-metre oceanfront track with 12 turns and speeds reaching 80 km/h.
+This was followed by the opening of PlaySpace in 2025, an indoor entertainment hub that includes the island's first boutique bowling alley, private karaoke suites, escape rooms, and a dedicated zone for virtual reality (VR) and classic arcade gaming.
+These additions further establish the resort's positioning as a hub for active lifestyle and multi-generational entertainment in the region.